spanner/radiant-paperclipped_uploader-extension/README.md

 ## Warnings

 * At the moment you need our [fork of paperclipped](https://github.com/spanner/paperclipped) for this to work: flash uploads don't come with content-types so we've had to intervene.
-* Flash uploads also don't come with cookies or other useful context, so there is a hack in the submission code to send that information in the POST instead, and another hack in CGI::Session to get it out again.
+* Flash uploads don't come with cookies or other useful context either, so there is a semi-standard hack in the submission code to send that information by POST instead, and another couple in CGI::Session to get it out again.
 *  I've stuck with paperclipped's prototype/lowpro setup for the javascript, so it's easy to integrate but not very nice.
 * There's only a couple of mornings' work in this so handle with care!